Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This adorable doll-faced, heart, Christmas tree ornament is easy to make and a great gift for kids.
 It only requires some paint, ribbon, glue and a cheap wooden heart.
-Well maybe a pencil and some doll hair too, but that's it!

 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this guide.